 - Costs and revenues are assumed to be linear

 - Plentiful market players.
 Shipowners and charterers cannot influence the market freight rate on their own.

-Slope of the Total Revenue line represents the market price; since total revenues rise in line with volume carried, the price is constant all the way along Total Revenue line.
+The slope of the Total Revenue line represents the market price; since total revenues rise in line with volume carried, the price is constant all the way along the Total Revenue line.
 Total fixed costs are the same, no matter what cargo quantity is loaded.
 Total variable costs are the difference between total costs and total fixed costs.
 At the cargo quantity level (Q) where total revenue equals total cost (Total Cost = Total Revenue = Equilibrium Point) is the Breakeven Freight Rate.
-This cargo quantity (Q) is called the Breakeven Quantity, because it is at this point that total revenues cover both variable and fixed costs.
+This cargo quantity (Q) is called the Breakeven Quantity because it is at this point that total revenues cover both variable and fixed costs.

-In a shipping company, lower the proportion of variable costs to fixed costs, the greater the scope for the freight rate to fall below the long-run total cost.
+In a shipping company, the lower the proportion of variable costs to fixed costs, the greater the scope for the freight rate to fall below the long-run total cost.
 This is one of the factors that explain the sharp fluctuations that are observed in freight rates in the dry cargo trades when contrasted with liner trades.
 Dry bulk companies have high variable costs, liner companies have high fixed costs.
 In depressed markets, dry bulk shipowners may well accept short-run trip charters at rates well below those required to cover their long-run costs, if the proportion of variable costs are low.

-Modelling Dry Cargo Shipping Market
+Modeling Dry Cargo Shipping Market